Create Your First Peptide

 Set Default Amount

-Tip: If you measure doses in mL but want to track inventory in mg, don't worry!
-The app automatically converts between units when you set up inventory tracking.
+Tip: If you measure doses in mL but track inventory in mg, the app can convert between units once inventory is set up.

 Set Your Schedule